 See Edinburgh's iconic locations from the comfort of an open-top mini-coach.
-Operated by nationally famous tour provider Rabbie's, this new hop-on hop-off service lets visitors explore the Scottish capital at their own pace, but without the touristy feel of a double-decker bus.
+Operated by renowned day trip provider Rabbie's, this 2-hour guided tour lets visitors explore the Scottish capital at their own pace, but without the touristy feel of a double-decker bus.

 It's conducted from the comfort of a spacious, 16-seater mini-coach.
 On-board features include a retractable glass roof for all-weather sightseeing, USB charging points, and geolocated audio guides.
 Commentary is currently available in English and headphones are provided upon boarding, though you can use your own earphones if you wish.
 Throughout, a professional Rabbie's driver will regale passengers with fascinating local stories.

-Tours run every 30 minutes from 09:30 to 17:00, and a full loop lasts 50 minutes.
-The departure point is at the southern end of Waverley Bridge, close to Market Street.
+Tours run three times a day at 09:45, 12:15 and 15:15.
+Each one lasts 2 hours.
+The departure point is on Waterloo Place across from Howie's Restaurant.
 Each coach holds a maximum of 16 people, so you can be sure of a more intimate and fulfilling sightseeing experience.